donwardpeng/codemash_flutter_precompiler/Readme.md

 In this workshop we will develop this app using one codebase written in Flutter hooking into Firebase's APIs.
 Face recognition will be performed using a pre-built machine learning model built by Google and provided within Firebase.
 This machine learning model will run on the mobile device providing real-time detection with no network latency.
 The mobile app we will build can easily be extended to support many other types of Machine Learning models including custom models.

-This repo has all of the material covered during the Codemash 2019 Precompiler session on building a Face Recognition system using Flutter.
+This repo has all of the material covered during the Codemash 2020 Precompiler session on building a Face Recognition system using Flutter.

 ## Here is what is included in this repo:

 1. [Pre-requisites](https://github.com/donwardpeng/codemash_flutter_precompiler/tree/master/pre-requisites) - Start here to set up and install all of the pre-requisites to develop a Flutter app.
-2. [The Slide Deck](https://github.com/donwardpeng/codemash_flutter_precompiler/tree/master/slidedeck) - Want to follow along at home - the entire slide deck used is here.
+2. [The Slide Deck](https://github.com/donwardpeng/codemash_flutter_precompiler/tree/master/slidedeck) - Want to follow along at home? -> the entire slide deck used is here.
 3. [The Codebase - Step by Step](https://github.com/donwardpeng/codemash_flutter_precompiler/tree/master/step_by_step_codebase) - this directory contains the codebase used during the precompiler saved step by step.
 4. [The Final Codebase](https://github.com/donwardpeng/codemash_flutter_precompiler/tree/master/final_codebase) - This is the entire enchilada, the finished product for you to review and work with.